benkuly/matrix-sms-bridge/README.md

         # and no default room is configured.
         answerInvalidTokenWithoutDefaultRoom: "Your message did not contain any valid token.
 Nobody will read your message.",
         # (optional) The message, that will be sent to a matrix room, when sending a bridged message via SMS failed.
         sendSmsError: "Could not send SMS to this user.
-Please try it later again."
+Please try it again later."
         # (optional) The content of bridged SMS message into the default room.
 Valid placeholders are {sender} and {body}.
         defaultRoomIncomingMessage: "{sender} wrote:\n{body}"
   bot: